hanrichard/Notebook/README.txt

 ## What are the scopes of a variable in JavaScript?
 The scope of a variable is the region of your program in which it is defined.
 JavaScript variable will have only two scopes.
 • Global Variables − A global variable has global scope which means it is visible everywhere in your JavaScript code.
 • Local Variables − A local variable will be visible only within a function where it is defined.
-Function parameters are always local to that function.
+Function parameters are always local to that function. - use fat arrow => to pass this

 ## What is the purpose of ‘This’ operator in JavaScript?